-Many low-wage and part-time workers-approximately 60 percent of whom are women19-face erratic work schedules and have little control over when they work and for how long.
+Many low-wage and part-time workers-approximately 60 percent of whom are women18-face erratic work schedules and have little control over when they work and for how long.
+This is an especially important concern for Nevada's many casino, hotel, and restaurant workers.

-- More than 1 in 4 low-wage U.S. workers has a schedule that is nonstandard-that is, outside of the traditional 9-to-5 workweek.20 This can be especially difficult for parents who need to plan for child care. - In addition to threatening the economic security of these workers and their families, unfair scheduling practices are often accompanied by reduced access to health benefits and increased potential for sexual harassment.21
+- More than 1 in 4 low-wage U.S. workers has a schedule that is nonstandard-that is, outside of the traditional 9-to-5 workweek.19 This can be especially difficult for parents who need to plan for child care. - In addition to threatening the economic security of these workers and their families, unfair scheduling practices are often accompanied by reduced access to health benefits and increased potential for sexual harassment.20